 That’s where fear creeps in.
 What if, without Her Highness, things do finally fall apart?
 What if, when the queen passed, the British people lost the figure that held them together?

 My mother, though a longtime ex-pat, never lost her allegiance to the queen—she is British to her core.
 In forty years, her love of her native land has never diminished.

 And now that very identity is threatened.
 The queen centered her life on building voluntary associations, on strengthening and sustaining the country she loved.
 It began with her coming-of-age speech, all the way back in 1952: “I declare before you all that my whole life, whether it be short or long, shall be devoted to the service of our great imperial family to which we all belong.”

 The queen’s life was long, it turned out, and she was perhaps just as much a matriarch as a monarch to the British family.
-What every Briton must—or should—hope is that without her at the helm, the British family to which they each belong will not fall apart.
+What every Briton must—or at the very least should—hope is that without her at the helm, the British family to which they each belong will not fall apart.